Last Updated on 28th February 2022 by Sophie Nadeau

 #1 Sky Garden

-Greenwich (confusingly pronounced without the ‘w’) is situated in South-East London, about a 35-minute tube ride from the center.
+Greenwich (confusingly pronounced without the ‘w’) is situated in South-East London, about a 35-minute tube ride from the centre.
 Here, you can find the Greenwich Mean Time Line (where the exact hour is measured from), a quaint town and the Royal Naval College.
-Free things to do in the area include visiting the Queen’s House (home to the infamous spiral Tulip Stairs) and checking out the National Maritime Museum.

 #5 Stroll along the Thames